Is McDonald's, Burger King and KFC open today? Yes, here's the full list of UK branches that are open

 Is Pizza Hut and Domino's open today?

 Yes.
 If pizza is your thing, you'll be pleased to know that both Pizza Hut and Domino's are doing home delivery.
-Just don't order pineapple on your pizza, you savages.
+Just don't order pineapple on your pizza, because that is WRONG.
 Deliveries are contactless and you will need to pay for your order online.

 Order from Pizza Hut for home delivery.